gteissier/xdebug-shell/README.md

 # xdebug-shell

-Exploting xdebug to get command execution is not new:
+Exploiting xdebug to get remote command execution is not new:

 * https://redshark1802.com/blog/2015/11/13/xpwn-exploiting-xdebug-enabled-servers/
 * https://ricterz.me/posts/Xdebug:%20A%20Tiny%20Attack%20Surface